Skip to main content Skip to navigation

 Creativity, Community and Enterprise

-The core module Creativity, Community and Enterprise considers the practical potential for using creativity, the arts and culture in socially-based Development.
-In this module we will focus on creative enterprise and local realities.
+This core module considers the practical potential for using creativity, the arts and culture in socially-based Development.
+In this module we will examine creative enterprise and local realities.
 How does enterprise work?
 What is creativity in practice?

-To do this the module we will tackle questions around how enterprise and culture have been proposed as a solution to ‘development’ problems?
-What does this type of creativity offer that more established approaches to development does not?
+To do this, the module tackles questions around how enterprise and culture have been proposed as a solution to ‘development’ problems.
+What does this type of creativity offer that more established approaches to development do not?
 What can the creative economy do that the mainstream economy cannot?

-We will explore what creative/arts and/or cultural models of development have to offer whilst examining the limitations of the theories, policies and practices.
+We will explore the opportunities of creative/arts and/or cultural models of development, whilst examining the limitations of these theories, policies and practices.
 The central purpose of this module then is to critically explore the tensions and contradictions in the use of economic models, models of business enterprise and entrepreneurialism for social, local and community development.
-You will be encouraged to develop both your theoretical knowledge and practical skills in order to understand the complexities involved with engaging the arts in community development problems.
+You will be encouraged to develop both your theoretical knowledge and practical skills to understand the complexities involved with engaging the arts in community development problems.

 Project Management for Cultural Enterprise

-In this module, the student group will engage in collaborative practical work and 'apply' the theoretical or academic learning of the MA course.
-The subject of this module is Project Management (PM) as an established range of methods and tools, but here applied to a cultural event.
-The event will be situated either on the Warwick campus or the City of Coventry, and will afford the students a practical opportunity in (a) devising a PM methodology appropriate to the cultural industries (a creative process as well as experience), and (b) learning the skills required to apply their methodology — reflexively and in dialogue with a tutor(s), who will open the module with a series of coordinated lectures and seminars on PM and the challenges of cultural enterprise.
+In this module, the student group will engage in collaborative practical work and 'apply' the academic learning of the MA course to address a real-world development problem.
+The subject of this module is Project Management (PM) as an established range of methods and tools, but applied to a cultural event.
+The event will be situated either on the Warwick campus or the City of Coventry, and will offer students a practical opportunity to devise a PM methodology appropriate to the cultural industries (a creative process as well as experience), and learn the skills required to apply their methodology.
+The cultural event will be developed in dialogue with a tutor(s), who will open the module with a series of coordinated lectures and seminars on PM and the challenges of cultural enterprise.

 Research Design